Finding Copies of a Navy Boot Camp Book

 eBay:

-A number of graduation books are sold via eBay.
+Many graduation books are sold via eBay.
 To facilitate your search on eBay, we have listed below the different search options which will give you the best results:

-- naval training center -matchbook -postcard -patch -coin
+- Naval Training Center -matchbook -postcard -patch -coin

 - the Rudder yearbook